aras-p/aras-p.hugo/content/blog/2023/09-gs-smaller-more.md

 [Previous post](/blog/2023/09/13/Making-Gaussian-Splats-smaller/) was about making Gaussian Splatting data sizes smaller (both in-memory and on-disk).
 This one is still about the same topic!
 Now we look into **clustering / VQ**.

+Teaser: this scene (garden tools from my own shed) is just 7.5 megabytes of data now.
+And it represents the metal shading (anisotropy / brushed metal parts) quite well! \
+{{<youtube iccfV0YlWVI>}}

 #### Spherical Harmonics take up a lot of space!

 In raw uncompressed Gaussian Splat data, majority of the data is Spherical Harmonics coefficients.
 If we ignore the